 John is one of the youngest Board Certified Civil Trial lawyers in the State of Florida.
 This allows him to be called an expert in these cases.
 He is also AV-Preeminent rated and has won many awards for his role in the courtroom and in the community.
-He is licensed to practice law in Florida, Georgia and Alabama with passion and compassion.
+He is licensed to practice law in Florida, Georgia and Alabama and before the U.S. Supreme Court, and does so, with passion and compassion.

 John is the married father of two boys, Bennett and Weston.
-He used to be seen traveling the world, as he has run with the bulls, dived the great barrier reef, caught a marlin in international waters and loved to travel.
-Now, he is happiest with his children in tow, attending Jacksonville Jaguar games and spending time with family and friends.
+He used to be seen traveling the world, as he has run with the bulls, dived the great barrier reef, caught a marlin in international waters and loves to travel.
+However, he is happiest with his children in tow, attending Jacksonville Jaguar games and spending time with family and friends.

-John’s grandfather and great grandfather were lawyers and John always wanted to be an advocate of the people and for the people after hearing stories about them from his mother.
-After high school, John was named a Bedsole Scholar, attending the University of Alabama on full scholarship, where he studied political science.
+With them in mind, John always sought to help others.
+After high school, John was named a Bedsole Scholar, attending the University of Alabama on full scholarship, where he studied political science and criminal justice.
 John clerked for Congressman Sonny Callahan during a summer in college, trying to learn as much as he could about government and law.
 He was on pace to graduate in three and a half years at Alabama, but he could not start law school until the fall.
-So, John stayed and added a second major- criminal justice.
-He volunteered at an alternative school, working with kids who were born to dire circumstances and also taught a criminal justice class to undergraduates.
+So, John stayed and actually taught his very own section of criminal justice.
+He also volunteered at an alternative school, working with kids who were born to dire circumstances.

-John then obtained a Juris Doctorate (Law Degree), was named Senior Editor of the Law & Psychology Law Review, involved with the Student Government Association and undertook many other activities.
+John then obtained a Juris Doctorate (Law Degree) from Alabama, the 22nd ranked law school in the nation.
+In law school, he was Senior Editor of the Law & Psychology Law Review, involved with the Student Government Association and undertook many other activities.
 Again, John was on pace to finish in less than the three years usually reserved for law school.
 However, finishing early would not properly prepare John for the Bar exam.

 • Alabama Bar, 2000